-$^{^{\}rm 20}\,$ Less than 1 percent of the 7,028 PFRS Tier 6 members are non-contributory.
+$^{\rm 20}\,$ Less than 1 percent of the 7,028 PFRS Tier 6 members are non-contributory.

-21 During 2015, the Retirement System's Actuary conducted the statutorily required quinquennial actuarial experience study of economic and demographic assumptions.
+&lt;sup>21 During 2015, the Retirement System's Actuary conducted the statutorily required quinquennial actuarial experience study of economic and demographic assumptions.
 The assumed investment rate of return is an influential factor in calculating employer contribution rates.
 In addition, the Chief Investment Officer conducted an asset allocation study.
 The resulting asset allocation and long-term asset allocation policy informed the Actuary's recommendation regarding the revision of the investment rate of return (discount rate).
 In September 2015, the Comptroller announced the assumed rate of return for NYSLRS would be lowered from 7.5 percent to 7 percent.
-The 7 percent rate of return has been effective for employer contribution rates used in FYs 2017, 2018 and 2019.